Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Appendix

 To discuss our implementation of Contraction Hierarchies, we start with a general summary of the algorithm, referring to \cite{geisberger2012exact} for additional details.
-More precisely, Contraction Hierarchies is an algorithm consisting of a preprocessing step and a query step.
+More precisely, Contraction Hierarchies is a shortest path algorithm for weighted graphs\footnote{We obtain an equivalent weighted graph of an HiMM by flattening the HiMM and treat the resulting MM as a weighted graph.} consisting of a preprocessing step and a query step.
 The preprocessing step removes (contracts) nodes iteratively adding additional arcs, called shortcuts, in the graph to compensate for the contracted nodes (whenever needed).
 The shortcuts are added in a way to preserve the shortest-path distances.
 Then, in the query step, the whole original graph plus the shortcuts are searched through using a modified version of Bidirectional Dijkstra to find a shortest path between any two nodes.
 The Bidirectional Dijkstra is modified in a way such that the backward and forward searches are constrained by the iterative order of when the nodes were contracted.
 Thus, the contraction order plays an important role for achieving efficient searches.
 There are several heuristics how to pick the contraction order.
 In our case, we based our implementation on the lecture notes by Hannah Bast, \url{https://ad-wiki.informatik.uni-freiburg.de/teaching/EfficientRoutePlanningSS2012}, and the paper \cite{geisberger2012exact}.
 In particular, for the preprocessing step determining the contraction order, we used lazy evaluations, selecting the next node $n$ to contract based on the edge difference of $n$ plus the number of neighbours to $n$ already contracted (to account for sparcity).
 We refer to the lecture notes for details.
 We stress that there might exist more efficient combinations of heuristics.